 We will usually be asking for Distinctions and Higher Level 5 or 6.

 Open University credits

-If you have a minimum of 60 credits at level 6 in a relevant subject area then we will be able to consider your application.
+If you have a minimum of 60 credits in a relevant subject area then we will be able to consider your application.
 Where a programme has additional requirements such as GCSEs you will also need to meet these requirements.

 If you don’t meet these requirements, you might want to consider one of our Integrated degrees with a foundation year.